djwisdom/serenityos-icons/README.md

 ## Black-and-White Icon Theme Pack
 @Xexxa's Icon Theme pack currently under PR for SerenityOS

+## Chillychilly Icon Theme Pack
+A variation of Black-and-White Icon Theme Pack designed primarily for Chillychilly Theme but may also work for other non-dark themes.

 ## Compression
 You can further optimize disk usage by compressing .png files